President of the United States

 The president of the United States (POTUS) (Note: The informal term POTUS originated in the Phillips Code, a shorthand method created in 1879 by Walter P. Phillips for the rapid transmission of press reports by telegraph.) is the head of state and head of government of the United States.
 The president directs the executive branch of the federal government and is the commander-in-chief of the United States Armed Forces.

 The power of the presidency has grown since the first president, George Washington, took office in 1789.
 While presidential power has ebbed and flowed over time, the presidency has played an increasing role in American political life since the beginning of the 20th century, carrying over into the 21st century with some expansions during the presidencies of Franklin D. Roosevelt and George W. Bush.
-In the 21st century, the president is one of the world's most powerful political figures and the leader of the world's only remaining superpower.
+In the 21st century, the president is one of the world's most powerful political figures and the leader of a superpower.
 As the leader of the nation with the largest economy by nominal GDP, the president possesses significant domestic and international hard and soft power.
 For much of the 20th century, especially during the Cold War, the U.S. president was often called "the leader of the free world".

 Article II of the Constitution establishes the executive branch of the federal government and vests executive power in the president.
 The power includes the execution and enforcement of federal law and the responsibility to appoint federal executive, diplomatic, regulatory, and judicial officers.
 Based on constitutional provisions empowering the president to appoint and receive ambassadors and conclude treaties with foreign powers, and on subsequent laws enacted by Congress, the modern presidency has primary responsibility for conducting U.S. foreign policy.
 The role includes responsibility for directing the world's most expensive military, which has the second-largest nuclear arsenal.